AnggitaLestari/End-to-end-pipeline-and-visualization-for-bikeshare/README.md

 * Cloud Technology (Google BigQuery)
 * End-to-End Project Management

+**Dataset**

-**Dataset** The dataset used in this project is the Bikeshare Dataset, which can be downloaded from the following link:
+The dataset used in this project is the Bikeshare Dataset, which can be downloaded from the following link:

 * [Bikeshare Dataset (RAR file)](https://bikesharedataset.s3.ap-southeast-2.amazonaws.com/Bikeshare_Dataset/Bikeshare_Dataset.rar)

-Please note that you will need to extract the RAR file to access the dataset.
+Just so you know, you will need to extract the RAR file to access the dataset.

 ## Project Overview